bigprof-software/appgini-docs/pages/working-with-generated-web-database-application/working-with-filters.md

 Each filter condition is composed of:

 * A field (e.g., "Country", "Company Name")
-* A comparison operator (e.g., "equals", "contains", "starts with")
+* A comparison operator (e.g., "Equal to", "Greater than", "Less than")

     ![](https://cdn.bigprof.com/appgini-desktop/help/working-with-filters-3.png "Comparison operators")